brettohland/fuckingformatstyle/content/date-styles/_index.md

 <h2 id="relative-date-style-single-date">Relative Date Style{{< xcode13-badge >}}</h2>

+{{< api-links docs="foundation/date/relativeformatstyle" source="FoundationInternationalization/Formatting/Date/Date+RelativeFormatStyle.swift" >}}

 {{< hint type=tip title=TL;DR >}}

 Quickly say approximately how long it will be between a date and now.

 {{< /hint >}}

 This format style will tell you the approximate distance to or from a date to now.

 There are no options available to set the units you would like to display, the system will only show the largest unit.